-The detention costs collected in 2021, which amount to \$6,721.12, represent the cost of approximately 67 detention bed days.
+The detention costs collected in 2022, which amount to \$4,095.00 represent the cost of approximately 41 detention bed days.

-- ◆ Beginning June 1, 2017, the cost for detention at the Richland County Juvenile Detention Center increased from \$85.00 per day to \$100.00 per day. - ◆ The parents/legal custodians of the juveniles are ordered to pay the costs of detention.
-The Juvenile Court pursues collection of these costs and reimburses the county from money collected. - ◆ Collection of costs for detention began in 2011.
-As of the end of 2021, the county has been reimbursed a total of \$108.589.56 towards said detention costs.
+- ♦ Beginning June 1, 2017, the cost for detention at the Richland County Juvenile Detention Center increased from \$85.00 per day to \$100.00 per day. - ◆ The parents/legal custodians of the juveniles are ordered to pay the costs of detention.
+The Juvenile Court pursues collection of these costs and reimburses the county from money collected.
+Detention costs may be waived or reduced after a review of the parent(s)/custodian(s) finances. - ◆ Collection of costs for detention began in 2011.
+As of the end of 2022, the county has been reimbursed a total of \$112,684.56 towards said detention costs.